jquense/oauthenticity/README.md

 ###Setup

-Since we need to manually define endpoints (token and authorixation) there is a little more work needed then just providing a middleware. the `require('existential').createOauthProvider([ options ])` method will handle it all, just provide the necessary hooks, and grant types you wish to use
+Since we need to manually define endpoints (token and authorixation) there is a little more work needed then just providing a middleware. the `require('oauthenticity').createOauth2Provider([ options ])` method will handle it all, just provide the necessary hooks, and grant types you wish to use

 ### Known Issues